ccrawford4/ccrawford4/README.md

 </a>
 </div>

-## Introduction

-Rising senior Computer Science major at the University of San Francisco.
+Welcome to my page, I am Cal, a rising senior Computer Science major at the University of San Francisco.
 I have prior internship experience in full-stack web development and I am also interested in Cloud Infrastrucutre and DevOps.
 More recently, I have been working on improving my programming skills in mobile development, specifically Swift for iOS development using XCode and SwiftUI.
 Feel free to check some of my projects out [Here](https://github.com/ccrawford4?tab=repositories)

 ## Github Stats